 The municipality operates within a Collective Executive System combined with a ward participatory system.
-It has 32 wards and 62 Councillors with an Executive Committee consisting of 10 members.
-There are 12 Traditional Leaders participating in the council.
+It has 32 wards and 64 Councillors with an Executive Committee consisting of 10 members.
 Ward Councillors are chairpersons of ward committees which are responsible for discussing local development issues and concerns.
 The Council meets once a quarter to consider recommendations from the Executive Committee and/or the Standing Committees through a report from the Honourable Mayor.
-The Executive Committee meets on a monthly basis to consider matters tabled to it by the Municipal Manager with the management team.
+The Executive Committee meets on a monthly basis to consider matters tabled to it by the Municipal Manager with the helh of the management team.

-The organisational structure was designed to achieve the strategic objectives of Council and was reviewed and adopted by council on the 28th of May 2020 with a total of 282 positions and 243 positions filled and 39 vacant positions.
+The organisational structure was designed to achieve the strategic objectives of Council and was reviewed and adopted by Council on the 21st October 2021 with a total of 282 positions and 243 positions filled and 39 vacant positions.
 The administration is clustered into six areas of service delivery or departments.
 There are 5 Section 56 Managers and the Municipal Manager all were appointed on a fixed term performance based contract to lead the Municipal Administration as indicated below:-

-- Office of the Municipal Manager;
+• Office of the Municipal Manager;

 - Budget & Treasury Office;

 - Engineering Services;

 - Development Planning;

 - Community Services; and

 - Corporate Services

 The municipality has developed, adopted and is implementing a skills plan and an equity plan to guide our capacity building and training interventions.
-All the necessary policies to guide the functioning of the municipality and its employees were developed and adopted by council.
+All the necessary policies to guide the functioning of the municipality and its employees were developed and adopted by Council.